 This is just a simplified example of the impact the frontline teams can have on the overall reputation of an organization.
 Often, clients trust or distrust your business merely on the behavior of your frontline staff.
 They interact with the front, understand their pain points, and present the organization’s value proposition to build trust.
 Considering the importance, they need to adapt to the situation and mood of the clients in order to manage them.
 Therefore, it becomes critical to train frontline staff in a way that prepares them for the challenges that may arise during client interactions.

 Now, the nature of training should be clearly distinguished for client-facing team and the back-end team.
-While it’s important for back-end employees to be aware of work-related challenges and be trained for that, frontline employees are trained for challenges with respect to client relationship.
+While it’s important for back-end employees to be aware of work-related challenges and be trained for that, frontline employees are trained and upskilled for addressing challenges with respect to client relationships.

-Here’s how your training can help them carry out their job well and increase customer satisfaction:
+Here’s how your training can help in frontline enablement and increase customer satisfaction:

 Teach them to think from the client’s perspective